 My Dump Doc Process

 I start every project with a dump doc.
 This Google sheet contains any and all information I need to get the project done.
-I start with the client brief.
-I copy and paste the pertinent information into the document and title it accordingly.
-I note keywords, total words needed, required CTA and brand information to include, SME names and contact information, research provided, and any instructions I’ve been given at the top of the document.
-I always highlight the overall strategy for the piece under the working title so I can keep that top of mind.
-If there are multiple pieces being written such as a blog post and an email, I create separate sections for each.
+I start by copy and pasting the pertinent information from the client brief into the document and title it accordingly.
+I note keywords, total words needed, required CTA and brand information.
+This could include, SME names and contact information, research provided, and any instructions at the top of the document.
+It’s important to always highlight the overall strategy for the piece under the working title so I can keep that top of mind.
+If I’m writing multiple pieces, such as a blog post and an email, I create separate sections for each.

 The Research Phase

-Then, I do the research.
-I reference the definitions and examples of the most important keywords to make sure I am clear on the topic and to make sure my reader is clear.
+Then, I do the research, referencing the definitions and examples of the most important keywords to make sure I am clear on the topic and to make sure my reader is clear.
 I may copy and paste an actual definition or example if I think I need to reference it.
-I copy and paste any pertinent stats, study findings, or other data into the document, making sure to link the source for citation.
-I also copy and paste good quotes from SMEs or other famous sources.
-I look for case studies or real life examples to include in the content and note those in the dump doc as well.
+I’ll include any pertinent stats, study findings, or other data into the document, making sure to link the source for citation.
+I always look for good quotes from SMEs or other famous sources and case studies or real life examples to include.
 If I need to interview SMEs, those notes will go in the dump doc, calling out quotes I want to use.

 The Story Arc